 The origins of the traditional sailors’ Sea Shanty have been lost in the mists of time.
 Traceable from at least the mid-1400s, the shanty (or sometimes “chanty”) hails from the olden days of “wood ships and iron men.”

-To hoist up your mood and give you some salt-sea exposure, tap or click on the next image or link to see and hear shanties sung as part of that great sea-going film of the 1950s, “Moby Dick.”
+To hoist up your mood and give you some salt-sea exposure, tap or click on the triangle in the next image or link to see and hear shanties sung as part of that great sea-going film of the 1950s, “Moby Dick.”
 Alas, this is a Spanish language version, except for the shanties!

 The shanty was, quite simply, a rhythmic “work song” sung by sailors involved in heavy, tedious manual tasks, such as tramping round the capstan to raise an anchor or hoisting the sails for departure.